This is a short story of the consequences of my first official travel to the "West"

 (which was actually south)

 I do not wish to imply anything about myself by this story.
-I wrote it to document one of the abnormal events of everyday life under communism.
+I wrote it to document one of the abnormal events of everyday life under communism (hence the pinky colour of the background).
 At that time, what today seems abnormal and reads funny (or is no longer believable) seemed so ordinary that it could be easily forgotten.
 Fortunately, I used to carefully preserve documents of this kind, hoping that some day time will come to make use of them.
 It seems the time came...

 "The West" was a colloquial name used in Poland to denote countries that were not in the Soviet area of dominance.
 This collection of countries actually included the geographical South and South-East, like Italy or Greece, and even some of the East, e.g. Israel or Japan or Australia.

 For each official travel to the "West" in the 1970s, to attend a conference or a school, or for any other purpose, Polish scientists received "money allowance", which was, independently of the destination and of the duration of the stay abroad, the equivalent of 10 US dollars in the currency of the country of destination.
 Needless to say, this was miserably inadequate to meet the challenges of ordinary life in the "West".
-More senior scientists could use their private money, earned in the "West" during earlier travels, but those going there for the first time, with no extra money, faced horror.
+More senior scientists could use their private money, earned in the "West" during earlier travels (and, in later years, this included myself), but those going there for the first time, with no extra money, faced horror.
 This happened to me in June 1976, when I went to Italy to attend a 2-week course at the Enrico Fermi School in Varenna.

 I was naive enough to describe my hardship in the official report that I had to submit to the Polish Academy of Sciences after I returned.
 I did not expect that my report would change anything.
 My secret plan was that the report would stay in the archives of the Academy, to be used by future historians as a source of information on communism.
 I assumed that nobody would care to read it instantly.
 I was wrong.
 Somebody did read it.